How To Work Safely in the Heat

 The devil’s in the details when your goal is avoiding heat stress.
 It’s estimated that more than 10 million workers in the United States are affected by it every year.
-But by paying attention to a few essential prevention techniques, your crew can keep their cool and get the job done – even in hot conditions.
+But by paying attention to a few essential prevention techniques, your crew can keep their cool and get the job done in hot weather.

 Are you sure you’re drinking enough water?

 Make sure that drinking water or electrolyte replacement fluids are plentiful and easy to find on your project.
 The harder your crewmembers work, the more water they need during the day, especially when it’s a scorcher.
 A good rule of thumb is one quart per hour for every worker during their entire shift.

 What simple products can help you keep your cool?

 One of the best ways to chill out on the job is to use products that can be soaked in water and then placed against the skin in non-restrictive ways.
 Bandanas, headbands, triangle hats and hard hat inserts are a few of the evaporative cooling aids that help us adjust to rising temperatures on the job.

 How much shade is enough for your project?